 1.7 The Witchford Neighbourhood Plan Area covers the whole of the administrative parish of Witchford.
 Neighbourhood Area designation was confirmed by East Cambridgeshire District Council on 26th August 2016.
-The Witchford parish boundary was altered by means of the East Cambridgeshire District Council (Reorganisation of Community Governance) Order 2018 and the Neighbourhood Plan Area was amended accordingly on 6th February 2019.
+The Witchford parish boundary was altered by means of the East Cambridgeshire District Council (Reorganisation of Community)